 A few years ago, I saw some friends lose sensitive information and control of their online accounts to hackers and data snoopers.
 That jolted me and made me think of how unprotected I was with my data.

-In this honest AnonVPN Review, I’ll take a look at AnonVPN and give you my honest opinion.
+In this AnonVPN review, I’ll analyze the provider and give you my honest opinion.

 |Logging||Zero logs policy|